bwt-dev/bwt/README.md

 ### Electrum-only server

-If you're only interested in a standalone Electrum server, you may disable the HTTP API server by building bwt with `--no-default-features --features cli,electrum`, using the `shesek/bwt:electrum` docker image, or downloading the `electrum_only` pre-built binary.
+If you're only interested in a standalone Electrum server, you may disable the HTTP API server by downloading the `electrum_only` pre-built binary, using the `shesek/bwt:electrum` docker image or building bwt with `--no-default-features --features cli,electrum`.

 This removes several large dependencies and disables the `track-spends` database index (which is not needed for the electrum server).